 Coffee and tea are also organized by the trekking company.
 Every morning fresh coffee and tea are made.
 There are scheduled breaks to enjoy this.

 In order to pull in the Himalayas as prepared as possible, it is important to bring a good down jacket and sleeping bag.
 These are provided by your trekking company.
-Your trekking company will also provide a duffel bag and walking poles during your time in the mountain.

-If your group is larger than 5 people, we will take an extra assistant guide with you to support you.
+If your group is larger than 6 people, we will take an extra assistant guide with you to support you.